olabiranj/simpleblog/README.md

 ### Go to the config folder and open the env.php file

-### Change the fill the database info and and lauch the application.
+### Fill the database info and and lauch the application.